 When you color your hair, you’re weakening its bond, so you’ll need an extra gentle shampoo to fight those warm tones without leaving it dry.
 That’s where Pravana’s The Perfect Blonde Shampoo comes in.
 Its purple pigment is so strong that you only need to use it once a week to reap the rewards.
 The formula is sulfate-free so it’ll go easy on your hair but tough on brassiness.
 It contains an exclusive dual ultra-violet dye system and built-in brighteners to leave you with brighter, blonder hair that’s stronger and shinier, courtesy of the keratin, wheat , and silk amino acids.

 Treat your strands with sulfate-free shampoo created to bring out the blonde tones in your hair.
-The formula is gentle and won't dry out your strands, making it a great pick for those with curly or heat-damaged hair.
+The formula, a favorite of Yamga’s, is gentle and won't dry out your strands, making it a great pick for those with curly or heat-damaged hair.
 The shampoo's violet pigments add shine and fight brassiness.
 Out of the shower, this formula will protect your color-treated hair from UV rays and dullness.